kaspar21/MitreAttack/README.md

 # MitreAttack

-Launch the code with ./MitreAttack
-For help, ./MitreAttack help

 MitreAttack is a tool designed to analyze and process data from the MITRE ATT&CK framework.
 The tool allows users to perform various analyses on techniques and groups, generate heatmaps, and extract mitigation and detection information.

 ## Requirements